NaszvadiG/cim-xa/README.md

 <a href="http://paris.readthedocs.org/en/latest/">Documentation for Paris Active Record [Optional] Add-on for Idiorm</a>

-<a href="http://phpsavant.com/docs/">Documentation for Savant Templating</a>;
+<a href="http://phpsavant.com/docs/">Documentation for [optional] Savant Templating</a>;
 see also: <a href="http://devzone.zend.com/1542/creating-modular-template-based-interfaces-with-savant/">this article</a>.
+While Savant is included in this distribution, it is not mandatory to use Savant for view -- CodeIgniter views may be used.
+The sample code application/controllers/songs.php has an example of each type of view.
+If used, CodeIgniter views are located in the usual directory.

 Fee-based support and development work is available from Titanium Opensystems, l.c. -- <a href="//tinyurl.com/dbmsmax">see the website here</a>.